Clarithromycin, 500 mg 14 pcs

 Zidovudine

-The concomitant administration of clarithromycin and zidovudine in HIV-infected adults may decrease the equilibrium concentration of zidovudine.
-Because clarithromycin affects the absorption of zidovudine when taken orally, the interaction can be largely avoided by taking clarithromycin and zidovudine at 4-hour intervals.
+Concomitant use of clarithromycin and zidovudine in adult HIV-infected patients may result in a decrease in the steady-state concentration of zidovudine.
+Because clarithromycin interferes with the absorption of zidovudine when taken orally, interactions can be largely avoided by taking clarithromycin and zidovudine 4 hours apart.

 Phenytoin and valproic acid

-When phenytoin or valproic acid are used with clarithromycin it is recommended that their serum concentrations be determined as there are reports of elevated concentrations.
+When using phenytoin or valproic acid together with clarithromycin, it is recommended to determine their serum concentrations as there are reports of their increase.

 Bidirectional drug interactions